-For example, rodents that were exposed to cold (an environmental stressor) had memory problems due to a decrease in neurotransmitters.
+For example, rodents exposed to cold (an environmental stressor) had memory problems due to a decrease in neurotransmitters.

-However, when these rodents received a tyrosine supplement, the decrease in neurotransmitters was reversed and their memory restored.
+However, when these rodents received a tyrosine supplement, the decrease in neurotransmitters was reversed, and their memory was restored.

 While rodent data do not necessarily translate to humans, human studies have found similar results.

-In a study of 22 women, tyrosine significantly improved working memory during a mentally demanding task, compared with a placebo.
-Working memory plays an important role in concentration and following instructions.
+In a study of 22 women, tyrosine significantly improved working memory during a mentally demanding task compared with a placebo.
+Working memory plays a vital role in concentration and following instructions.

 Cognitive flexibility is the ability to switch between tasks or thoughts.
-The faster a person can change tasks, the greater their cognitive flexibility.
+The faster a person can change jobs, the greater their mental flexibility.

-Two reviews concluded that tyrosine supplementation can reverse mental deterioration and improve cognition in short-term, stressful or mentally demanding situations.
+Two reviews concluded that tyrosine supplementation could reverse mental deterioration and improve cognition in short-term, stressful, or mentally demanding situations.

 And although tyrosine may provide cognitive benefits, there is no evidence to suggest that it improves physical performance in humans.